Queensland School Year Levels and Starting Age: Prep to Year 12

 - Queensland's first year of formal school is Prep.

-- According to the Queensland Department of Education, children must be five by 30 June in the year they start Prep.
+- According to the Queensland Department of Education, children must be five on or before 30 June in the year they start Prep.

-- Queensland guidance also explains early and delayed entry to Prep for specific circumstances.
+- Queensland also explains early and delayed entry to Prep for specific situations.

 - Primary school usually runs from Prep to Year 6, then secondary school from Years 7 to 12.